 Of course, when Marriott loyalty members redeem points for award nights at Marriott hotels, the value is solid, especially with the 5th night free.

 But, when transferring Marriott points to an airline transfer partner, some partners are better than others, especially because there are airlines you can’t access from another flexible points currency.

-Singapore Airlines, Air France, and Virgin Atlantic all have great redemption options, but these miles are also easily earned by transferring Chase UR, Amex MR, and/or Citi TY points to your airline account.
+Singapore Airlines, Air France, and Virgin Atlantic all have great redemption options, but these miles are also easily earned by transferring Chase UR, Amex MR, and/or Citi ThankYou points to your airline account.
 (Not to mention the transfer is likely to be instant or a lot quicker with these other programs compared to Marriott.)

 Instead, focus on airline loyalty programs only Marriott gives you access to from among the other flexible points currencies.

 For example, Alaska Airlines has several high-value partners, good mileage pricing on premium awards, and allows a free stopover per one-way.